-The down time might be four days for making changes to the flue gas line and install the APH.
-Detail of process down time is given in Annexure 6.
+The down time might be three to four days for installed this system.
+Detail of process down time is given in Annexure-6.

 2.2 Life cycle assessment and risks analysis

 Life of the equipment is about three years.
 Risk involves in the implementation of proposed project is to avoid any leaks on the inner channel to avoid mixing of the flue gas with the fresh air going in.
 Such leaks can affect the combustion process severely.